 So you're babysitting and the kids have finally gone off to bed.
 What do you do now?

-In this article, you'll learn 10 things to do while babysitting after the kids are asleep.
+In this article, you'll learn what things to do while babysitting after the kids are asleep.
 Then I'll discuss some things you should definitely NOT do.

 When you're babysitting, it's a common courtesy to leave the house looking about the same as it did when you got there.

 Obviously, you can't turn the vacuum on while children are sleeping, but you can wipe things down and do some basic cleanup.

 If you can make it look even cleaner, that's just bonus points that you'll score with the parents!
 Families really appreciate babysitters who go above and beyond and do a little bit of cleaning and tidying up.

 If the children you're babysitting had a bunch of toys out, try to put them away as best as possible.